- Why is collaboration with GCF important to the NFC Forum and its members?

 An RTO is a test organization or lab recognized by the GCF to execute certification testing.
 An ATL is a test lab that has complied with all the NFC Forum Authorized Test Lab requirements and duly authorized by the NFC Forum to conduct full NFC Forum certification testing.

-- Can results from test cases performed by an RTO be applied to an NFC Forum certification application?
+- Can results from NFC Forum test cases under GSMA TS.27, that are used for GSMA TS.27, performed by an RTO be applied to an NFC Forum certification application?

 Test results obtained from testing by an RTO that licensed the NFC Forum test cases and has NFC Forum authorization to conduct testing can be applied to an NFC Forum certification application.
 It is the responsibility of the device manufacturer to submit proof of successful completion of any NFC Forum test cases by an RTO when filing for an NFC Forum certification.